hyungccho/hyungccho.github.io/_posts/blog/2015-09-06-knock-knock.md

 Without having a method calling on the block, it doesn't get executed.

 Let's go over the basic syntax of block usage.
-You have probably seen blocks mostly in this form:
+You have probably seen blocks used mostly in this form:

 {% highlight ruby %}
 array = [1, 2, 3, 4]